Swampy: Installation Instructions

 If you follow their instructions for Distutils, you might need to know

 how to "extract the distribution."
-Download the gzipped tar file
+Download the zip file.
+Make sure

 Then cd into the directory it creates: